pokt-network/governance/constitution/constitution.md

 * **User:** any Person or organization of Person(s) who maintain(s) direct use of Pocket Network’s services through staking or transactions or indirect access to Pocket Network’s services through relationships with third-party Pocket Network account-holders
 * **USDRelayTargetRange:** an off-chain pricing parameter, enabling the Council to signal what they believe the rough long-term price range (in USD) should be for relays, to ensure Pocket Network’s service is competitive enough to attract new Apps
 * **Vote:** a transaction within the Council by a Voter to approve a proposed action
-* **Voter:** a Stakeholder who has successfully claimed a Voting Token, which means they are now a voting member of the Council
+* **Voter:** a Stakeholder who has successfully claimed a Voting Token, by qualifying their Stakeholder status and verifying their Personhood, which means they are now a voting member of the Council
 * **Voter Distribution:** the demographic of Voting Token holders
 * **Voting Token:** a blockchain token representing the owner’s right to submit Vote transactions